S3-working-group/s3-practical-guide/S3-practical-guide.md

 The delegator of the open domain is accountable for ensuring regular review of the open domain.

-Depending on the constraints set by delegators, contributors may account for work and/or governance of the open domain.
+Depending on the constraints set by delegators, contributors may only organize and do work, or take part in governance as well.

 ---